ryanheise/audio_service/README.md

 * `AudioServiceBackground.setState` broadcasts the current playback state to all clients.
 This includes whether or not audio is playing, but also whether audio is buffering, the current playback position and buffer position, the current playback speed, and the set of audio controls that should be made available.
 When you broadcast this information to all clients, it allows them to update their user interfaces to show the appropriate set of buttons, and show the correct audio position on seek bars, for example.
 It is important for you to call this method whenever any of these pieces of state changes.
 You will typically want to call this method from your `onStart`, `onPlay`, `onPause`, `onSkipToNext`, `onSkipToPrevious` and `onStop` callbacks.
 * `AudioServiceBackground.setMediaItem` broadcasts the currently playing media item to all clients.
 This includes the track title, artist, genre, duration, any artwork to display, and other information.
 When you broadcast this information to all clients, it allows them to update their user interface accordingly so that it is displayed on the lock screen, the notification, and in your Flutter UI (if present).
 You will typically want to call this method from your `onStart`, `onSkipToNext` and `onSkipToPrevious` callbacks.
 * `AudioServiceBackground.setQueue` broadcasts the current queue to all clients.
 Some clients like Android Auto may display this information in their user interfaces.
 You will typically want to call this method from your `onStart` callback.
 Other callbacks exist where it may be appropriate to call this method such as `onAddQueueItem` and `onRemoveQueueItem`.
-* `AudioServiceBackground.shutdown` shuts down the background isolate and should be called from your `onStop` callback after you have stopped playing audio.

 Once you have built your isolated background audio task, your Flutter UI connects to it by inserting an `AudioServiceWidget` at the top of your widget tree: